Drug information

 Study Population:

-- Participants are adults with HIV who have been receiving ART for more than 3 years.
+- Participants are adults with HIV who have been receiving ART for at least 24 months.

-In addition, a Phase 1 study (NCT03980691) evaluated whether tucidinostat used in combination with chimeric antigen receptor (CAR)-T or T cell receptor (TCR)-T cell therapy could reduce the size of the latent HIV reservoir in participants on suppressive ART.
-This study has been completed.16
+A Phase 1 study (NCT03980691) evaluated whether tucidinostat used in combination with chimeric antigen receptor (CAR)-T or T cell receptor (TCR)-T cell therapy could reduce the size of the latent HIV reservoir in participants on suppressive ART.
+This study has been completed.20

 Adverse Events